 Roger Williams Park Zoo, one of the oldest zoos in the country, is located in Providence on over 40 acres with more than 100 species.
 Animals from all over the world are housed here with a special focus on species preservation.
 Highlights include giraffe feedings and elephant baths as well as special exhibits like Hasbro’s’ Our Big Backyard Fun Area which features hands-on activities for kids.

 When the weather is nice, take a 13-mile ride on the Block Island ferry and explore this little 9-square-mile island in the Atlantic.
 This part of Rhode Island is an unspoiled and undeveloped jewel ripe for exploration.
 Rent some bikes or mopeds, take the kids on hike overlooking the Mohegan Bluffs, explore the North Lighthouse and the Southeast Light, swim at a protected beach, go on a horseback ride, or rent some kayaks.

 Cross the beautiful Newport Bridge and spend some time visiting the Newport Mansions.
-What was once referred to as summer cottages for the rich and famous of the Gilded Age are now mansions open for guided exploration.
+What were once referred to as summer cottages for the rich and famous of the Gilded Age are now mansions open for guided exploration.
 The Breakers offers a family tour allowing the kids to feel like what it would have been like to be a kid at one of these beauties.
 Take a walk along the Newport Cliffs on the Cliffwalk for some great sightseeing.

 10. Relax at a Beautiful Beach